ehsanyousefzadehasl/PCwGPGPUs/README.md

 # Parallel Computing with GPGPUs
 In this repository, I try to summarize what I review and learn from parallel comptuing with GPGPUs.
-Special thanks for [Prof. John Owens](https://www.ece.ucdavis.edu/~jowens/) who paved the way of learning parallel computing with GPGPUs with his free course on the Udacity.
+Special thanks to [Prof. John Owens](https://www.ece.ucdavis.edu/~jowens/) and [David P. Luebke](https://luebke.us/) who paved the way of learning parallel computing with GPGPUs with his free course on the Udacity.
 I develop this course as he taught that time.
 However, I add more information and examples from other resources.

 ## Introduction
-In this very first section, the story of how computer architects focused their attention on parallel computing is narrated.Then, CUDA platform is described.
+In this very first section, the story of how computer architects focused their attention on parallel computing is narrated.
+Then, the CUDA platform is described.
 Finally, a simple CUDA program is shown and described.

 ### The History
 In the words of Thomas Jefferson
 > I like the dreams of the future better than the history of the past.

-The story starts 1948 (I can barely remember, but I believe you would not be able to remember anything) when Von Neumann architecture became the mainstream of computer architecture.
-Computer architects were desigining and building computing systems that were fetching data from memories, processing it on CPUs, then writing it back to memories.
+The story begins 1948 (I can barely remember something :D, but I believe you would not be able to remember anything) when Von Neumann architecture became the mainstream of computer architecture.
+Computer architects were desigining and building computing systems that were fetching data from memory units, processing it in CPUs, then writing it back to memory units.
 They encountered several challenges, and tried to find solutions for them.
 One of the challenges was the processor-memory performance gap referred as [Memory Wall](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-09766-4_234).
 Computer architects for addressing this issue focused on architectural techniques like caching, pre-fetching, multi-threding, Processing In-Memory (PIM) to prevent CPUs from stalling (waiting for memories to give them data).
 The other one was dennard scaling breakdown.
 Computer architects were not able to improve the performance just by increasing the working frequency of chips.
-So, they steered the computer architecture trend toward Parallelism.
+So, they steered the computer architecture trend toward **parallelism**.
 This time instead of complex large processor cores, they were desigining for more simple processors working together.
 This architecture increased performance, and power efficiency by providing more operations per watt.
 Indeed, they focused on throughput (on large cores their focus was on latency).
 The only pitfall of parallel systems was making programmers' lifes harder.
 It is usually claimed challenging for a programmer, who is used to develop serial programs, to switch to a new thinking paradigm and develop parallel programs!
+This amount of history to know why we are here is enough!

+In the words of Henry Glassie
+> History is not the past but a map of the past, drawn from a particular point of view, to be useful to the modern traveller.

 ## Compute Unified Device Architecture (CUDA)
 It is a parallel computing platform and API created by NVIDIA allowing developers to use a CUDA-enabled GPU for general purpose processing.
 This approach is termed as GPGPU (General Purpose GPU).
-The CUDA platform is a software layer providing a direct access to the GPU's virtual instruction set (PTX) and parallel computational elements, for the execution of kernels which also are called computer kernels.
+The CUDA platform is a software layer providing a direct access to the GPU's virtual instruction set (**PTX**) and parallel computational elements, for the execution of kernels which also are called compute kernels.
 This platform is designed to work with programming languages like C, C++, Fortran.
-As a result, programming with CUDA is much easier than prior APIs, like Direct3D and OpenGL (demaning advanced skills in graphics programming), to it.
-OpenCL (Open Computing Language) is a framework providing developers with more capability of writing programs that execute across heterogeneous platforms consisted of CPUs, GPUs, DSPs, FPGAs, and other hardware accelerators.
+As a result, programming with CUDA is much easier than prior APIs, like **Direct3D** and **OpenGL** (demaning advanced skills in graphics programming), to it. **OpenCL** (Open Computing Language) is a framework providing developers with more capability of writing programs that execute across heterogeneous platforms consisted of CPUs, GPUs, DSPs, FPGAs, and other hardware accelerators.

 This repository's goal is working with CUDA platform.
 For working with this platform on Windows, first, Microsoft Visual Studio Code alongside Nvidia's CUDAtoolkit must be installed.
 Nvidia Nsight is an application development environment which brings GPU computing into Microsoft Visual Studio allowing developers to build and debug integrated GPU kernels and native CPU code as well as inspect the state of the CPU, GPU, and memory.
 But, on a Linux OS due to the built-in compilers, only nvcc compiler is enough to compile CUDA programs.

-A CUDA program (its extension is .cu) consists of two parts: (1) runs on CPU which is usually called "host", (2) runs on GPU, which is usually called "device".
+A CUDA program (its extension is **.cu**) consists of two parts: (1) runs on CPU which is usually called "**host**", (2) runs on GPU, which is usually called "**device**".
 The following figure shows how a cuda program runs on a system consisted of a CPU and a GPU (called Heterogeneous System).
 When we write a program in C, C++, Python or other programming language, it executes only on the CPU.
 However, CUDA platform makes us to write one code that will be executed on both CPU and GPU.

 ![CUDA program](Images/CUDA_program.jpg)